Skip to main content

 Resume via agent_call

-After the fix is applied and verified, resumes using agent_call for the next phase
+After the fix is applied and verified, resume via agent_call for the next phase.

 Key rule: Error recovery = tool_call (fast, precise).
 New work phases = agent_call (parallel, scalable).